NetEase/UnitySocketIO/README.md

 ## How to use

-It is very simple to use unitySocketIO.
+It is very simple to use UnitySocketIO.
 Copy all the DLLS locating in the file of /bin/Debug/  to your project.

 Of cource, you can download this project and compile it: